Hypothyroidism

 Worldwide, too little iodine in the diet is the most common cause of hypothyroidism.
-Hashimoto's thyroiditis is the most common cause of hypothyroidism in countries with sufficient dietary iodine.
+Hashimoto's thyroiditis, an autoimmune disease where the body's immune system reacts to the thyroid gland, is the most common cause of hypothyroidism in countries with sufficient dietary iodine.
 Less common causes include previous treatment with radioactive iodine, injury to the hypothalamus or the anterior pituitary gland, certain medications, a lack of a functioning thyroid at birth, or previous thyroid surgery.
-The diagnosis of hypothyroidism, when suspected, can be confirmed with blood tests measuring thyroid-stimulating hormone (TSH) and thyroxine levels.
+The diagnosis of hypothyroidism, when suspected, can be confirmed with blood tests measuring thyroid-stimulating hormone (TSH) and thyroxine (T4) levels.

 Salt iodization has prevented hypothyroidism in many populations.
 Thyroid hormone replacement with levothyroxine treats hypothyroidism.
-Medical professionals adjust the dose according to symptoms and normalization of the thyroxine and TSH levels.
+Medical professionals adjust the dose according to symptoms and normalization of the TSH levels.
 Thyroid medication is safe in pregnancy.
 Although an adequate amount of dietary iodine is important, too much may worsen specific forms of hypothyroidism.